 Leg cramping is a common pregnancy discomfort.
 However, if you experience restless legs even when you are not pregnant, increase your water intake, and you may want to get your vitamin D levels checked.
 For some people, leg cramping is one of the significant symptoms of vitamin D deficiency.

-7. Using Leg Elevation pillow
+7. Using a Leg Elevation pillow